open-resources/dash_curriculum/tutorial/part4/chapter12.md

 ## 12.3.4 Component placement

-You should expect that different components from different libraries such as `dcc`, `dbc` and `HTML` come with different default settings with regards to margins, paddings and other features such as text alignment.
-This section will not go through all default settings for all relevant components, but rather demonstrate how to handle different settings and make sure your layout turns out the way you want it to.
+You should expect that different components from different libraries such as `dcc`, `dbc` and `html` come with different default settings with regards to margins, paddings and other features such as text alignment.
+This section will demonstrate how to handle different settings and make sure your layout turns out the way you want it to.

 So lets take the setup that we've already got, and add a row with a `dbc.Label` component.
-Without defining any margins or padding, but with some background color to discern the different elements, the following snippet will produce the dashboard illustrated below.
+We won't define any margins or padding, but we'll add some background color to discern the different elements.

-### 12.3.4 Code snippet 1
 ````{dropdown} See Code
     :container: + shadow
     :title: bg-primary text-white font-weight-bold